Regions

 Zone 7 Regions

-Serving San Francisco, San Mateo, and Santa Clara counties in the Bay Area, it is one of the nation’s oldest, largest and most active of the PCA’s 144 regions.
-The region includes some 3,200+ Porsche enthusiasts, some of whom are registered outside the Bay Area in more than 15 countries.
-GGR stays true to PCA’s theme, “It’s not just the cars, it’s the people.”
-Read more…
+Golden Gate Region (GGR) is blessed by its location in one of the most beautiful and diverse areas of the country with access to the exceptional beaches, forests, mountains, restaurants, wineries and racing venues of Northern California.
+The region races its cars, conducts rallies, autocrosses and fun-runs; hosts social activities; sponsors driver education programs and concourses, as well as Porsche restoration and technical sessions.
+Serving San Francisco, San Mateo, and Santa Clara counties in the Bay Area, it is one of the nation’s oldest, largest and most active of the PCA’s 147 regions.
+The region includes some 3,700+ Porsche enthusiasts, some of whom are registered outside the Bay Area in more than 15 countries.
+GGR stays true to PCA’s theme, “It’s not just the cars, it’s the people.”.
+More information can be found on their website.

 Redwood Region (RED) is based in the North Bay and coastal counties, extending from San Francisco to the Oregon Coast that encompasses Del Norte, Humboldt, Lake, Marin, Mendocino, Napa and Sonoma Counties.
 With beautiful geography, Redwood region has regular tours and social events.
 Redwood also has an autocross series, based at the Santa Rosa Airport, with 8 events each year Including a two-day Zone autocross (for those of you competing for points.)
 They also host many drives up and down the beautiful roads of the North Bay that often include a visit to a local winery.
-More information can be found on their website or Facebook page (facebook.com/RedwoodRegionPCA).
+More information can be found on their website or Facebook page.

 Sacramento Valley (SVR) territory (located in the center of the state, with most member concentrated in the greater Sacramento Metropolitan Area) consists of the counties of Amador, Colusa, Sutter, Yolo, Yuba, Sacramento and the western parts of El Dorado (west of Carson Pass), Sierra (west of Yuba Pass), Placer (west of Echo Summit) and Nevada (west of Donner pass).
 Sacramento Valley has monthly dinner meetings, several tours each year (single-day and multi-day tours), a robust autocross program with a yearly beginners’ school, driver’s education events, rallies (which includes the long running famed Carrera de Sierra TSD Rally), Concours D’ Elegance, a yearly charity event and selected technical demonstration seminars each year.
 Sacramento Valley also hosts CRAB (which is an abbreviated word for Concours, Rally, Autocross and Begegnen, a german word for meeting).
 CRAB is the only recurring Zone 7 multi-region, multiple-day event which it was founded in 1972 following the National Parade event model.
-More information can be found at their web site.
+More information can be found at their website.

 Shasta Region (SHA) is based from Butte/Glen counties north to the Oregon border, with many members in the Redding area.
 Shasta Region hosts regular dinner meetings, plus several tours each year, including several overnighters.
-More information can be found at their web site.
+More information can be found at their website.

 Sierra Nevada Region (SNV) is based in Eastern California and Northern Nevada, and includes the eastern slope of the Sierra Nevada Mountain Range and Lake Tahoe basin, Reno/Sparks, State Capitol Carson City, Incline Village, Minden/Gardnerville, historic Virginia City, Fallon, Yerington, Lovelock, Winnemucca and Elko.
 Most of its members are in the Reno-Carson City-Minden and Lake Tahoe area on the border of California and Nevada.
 Activities include monthly breakfasts, many drive and dines around very scenic mountains, Lake Tahoe and high desert region.
 Monthly Summer Wine Socials, Auto Cross shared with SCCA, A summer Concours de Elegance weekend, Oktoberfest drive and a fall Volunteer Appreciation Dinner and Christmas Dinner in December.
-More information is available at their web site.
+More information is available at their website.

 Yosemite Region (YOS) is a group of Porsche enthusiasts that love all that is “Porsche”.
 Our region, chartered in 1960 only 5 years after PCA started, is based in the north San Joaquin Valley covering Calaveras, Mariposa, Merced, San Joaquin, Stanislaus and Tuolumne counties.
 Our goal is to provide our members opportunities to enjoy their cars, whether iconic 911’s, mid-engine sports cars, SUV’s or 4-door sedans and the people who drive the them!
-Read more…
+More information is available at their website.

 So you want to join PCA?